 - 16.1.3 Automobile Liability Insurance.
 Subcontractor shall carry automobile liability insurance, including coverage for all owned, hired and non-owned automobiles.
-The limits of liability shall be not less than \$1,000,000 combined single limit each accident for bodily injury and property damage.
-Coverage shall apply to all owned, hired and non-owned automobiles. - 16.1.4 Certificates of Insurance (as per Exhibit "D" referenced above in Section 1), as evidence of the insurance required by this Agreement, shall be furnished by Subcontractor to Contractor before any work hereunder is commenced by Subcontractor.
-The certificates of insurance shall provide that there will be no cancellation or reduction of coverage without thirty (30) days prior written notice to Contractor or ten (10) days in the event of non-payment of premium.
-The words "endeavor to" and "but failure to mail such notice shall impose no obligation or liability of any kind upon the company, its agents or representatives" shall be crossed out on the certificate.
+The limits of liability shall be not less than \$1,000,000 combined single limit each accident for bodily injury and property damage. - 16.1.4 Certificates of Insurance (as per Exhibit "D" referenced above in Section 1), as evidence of the insurance required by this Agreement, shall be furnished by Subcontractor to Contractor before any work hereunder is commenced by Subcontractor.
+The certificates of insurance shall provide that there will be no cancellation or reduction of coverage without thirty (30) days prior written notice to Contractor.

-The Certificate of Insurance furnished as evidence of Comprehensive General Liability or Commercial General Liability insurance carried by the Subcontractor shall include a copy of the policy provision or the additional insured endorsement adding the Contractor and the OWNER as Additional Insured and shall provide that insurance for such additional insureds applies as primary insurance and that other insurance maintained by the Contractor or Owner shall not be called upon for contribution.
+The Certificate of Insurance furnished as evidence of Comprehensive General Liability or Commercial General Liability insurance carried by the Subcontractor shall include a copy of the policy provision or the additional insured endorsement adding the Contractor and Owner as Additional Insured and shall provide that insurance for such additional insureds applies as primary insurance and that other insurance maintained by the Contractor or Owner shall not be called upon for contribution.